cryostatio/cryostat-legacy/HTTP_API.md

     ###### synopsis
-    Uploads a recording that was saved to archive to the Grafana datasource that Container JFR is configured with (determined by the environment variable `GRAFANA_DATASOURCE_URL`).
+    Uploads a recording that was saved to archive to the Grafana datasource that Cryostat is configured with (determined by the environment variable `GRAFANA_DATASOURCE_URL`).

     ###### request